 Conversational or keyword search

-Starting from the Harmony search field, you can do both conversational and traditional searches.
+Starting from the search field, you can do both conversational and traditional searches.
 In the search field, just type either some keywords or a question in natural language, then click Submit.

 | Harmony chat window | Search results page |